A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of conformal invariance

 Such mathematically precise formulation of dimensional analysis, although may seem to be a relatively innocent idea at a first glance, becomes quite powerful tool when carried over to a general relativistic framework.
 Namely, let our base manifold $M$ be some four dimensional real manifold (with or without boundary), and let $L(M)$ be a real vector bundle over $M$, with one dimensional fiber.
-The fiber of $L(M)$ over each point of $M$ shall model the vector space of length values, and the pertinent line bundle shall be called the \emph{measure line bundle}.
-Just like proposed in \cite{mato1993}, the field quantities shall carry certain tensor powers of $L(M)$ or $L^{*}(M)$.
-For simplicity, the notation $L^{n}(M):=\mathop{\otimes}^{n}L(M)$ and $L^{-n}(M):=\mathop{\otimes}^{n}L^{*}(M)$ shall be used, for all $n\geq0$ integers, conforming to the conventions of \cite{mato1993}, and also to our physical intuition of dimensional analysis.
-Our idea can be physically formulated as: the field quantities are tagged with a spacetime point dependent physical dimension, i.e.\ that the physical dimensions in different spacetime points are not necessarily comparable, a priori (a covariant derivation over $L(M)$ needs to be explicitly specified for that).
+The fiber of $L(M)$ over each point of $M$ shall model the vector space of length values, and the pertinent line bundle shall be called the \emph{measure line bundle}, or \emph{line bundle of lengths}.
+Just like proposed in \cite{mato1993,modugno2010}, the field quantities shall carry certain tensor powers of $L(M)$.
+For simplicity, the notation $L^{n}(M):=\mathop{\otimes}\limits^{n}L(M)$ and $L^{-n}(M):=\mathop{\otimes}\limits^{n}L^{*}(M)$ shall be used, for all non-negative integers $n$, conforming to the conventions of \cite{mato1993,modugno2010}, and also to our physical intuition of dimensional analysis.\footnote{Note, that because of the one dimensionality of the measure line $L$, rational tensor powers are also well defined as seen in \cite{mato1993,modugno2010}.
+Roughly speaking, if $L$ is a one dimensional real vector space, then $\sqrt[n]{L}$ is defined to be the one dimensional vector space obeying $\mathop{\otimes}\limits^{n}\left(\sqrt[n]{L}\right)\equiv L$ for a given non-negative integer $n$.} The proposed idea can be physically formulated as: the field quantities are tagged with physical dimensions, but the units of the physical dimensions in different spacetime points are not necessarily comparable a priori, but a connection over $L(M)$ needs to be explicitly specified for that.
+Using these conventions, and the analogy of Eq.(\ref{vmdef}) we assume that the structure of the vector bundle of matter fields takes the form

-The first observation which can be made is that whenever the fields are tagged with such point dependent physical dimensions, this poses a restriction on possible expressions for Lagrangians.
-That is because only pure dimensionless volume form field may be integrated throughout a manifold, and therefore the physical dimensions of the field quantities need to cancel when evaluated by the Lagrangian.
-Given that the vector bundle of field quantities are properly equipped with known physical dimensions, this consistency principle rules out several, otherwise possible Lagrangian expressions.

-Given a classical field theory model $(M,V(M),\dL,S)$, where the vector bundle of fields $V(M)$ is properly equipped with physical dimensions, i.e.\ the tensor powers of the measure line $L(M)$, we can formulate the metric independent definition of conformal invariance.
-The model shall be called \emph{conformally invariant} whenever the action functional does not depend on the choice of the covariant derivation on the measure line bundle $L(M)$.
-Physically, this would mean that the model is insensitive to the relation of physical dimensions in different spacetime points.